boldingd/EclipsePhaseContent/HumbleBeginnings.md

 Notably, their particular strict-socialist scheme is not set up to encourage members to be much more productive, since any additional resources or capital they produce would be yielded to the Cooperative to be equitably distributed.
 (In the minds of the founders of the Skyward Collective, at least, this is a feature rather than a bug; they tend to place a high premium on equitable distribution, and to have a dim view of excess and waste.)

-While the distinction may be minor, Skywards is technically a command economy, rather than a reputation economy.
+While it may be an academic point, Skywards is technically a command economy, rather than a reputation economy.
 While the Collective does administer a social network and keep reputation scores, these do not primarily determine each individuals resource allocations; rather, each member receives an equal base resource payout, potentially with any resource bumps earned by volunteering for a task from a work-queue.
 Beyond the operations of drones, auto-manufacturies and public fabbing, very little economic activity occurs, and so there is very little economic organization to speak of.